In these extraordinary times of the coronavirus lockdown, we are all confined indoors needing distraction and entertainment.

 The might of Netflix has a collection of football documentaries that award the kind of behind-the-scenes access that you’d expect.

 Sunderland Till I Die is a docu-series that tracks the North-East football club and its fans following relegation from the Premier League.
-With the first series proving a hit, the second series is due out at the beginning of April.
+With the first series proving a hit, the second series is out now.

 The ‘All or Nothing’ sports documentary series on Amazon Prime is absolutely worth seeking out.